isomerpages/moe-stpatricks/announcement/2023/_posts/2023-11-06-post-St Patrick’s School 90th Anniversary Dinner.md

 <a href="https://thepatriciansociety.org/event/90thanniversarydinner/">
 	<img src="/images/Announcement/90th_annidinner.jpeg" align="center"></a></p>

-##### Click on the image above to access out St. Patrick's School 90th Anniversary Dinner Website for more details!
+##### Click on the image above to access our St. Patrick's School 90th Anniversary Dinner Website for more details!